MissAllSunday/OharaYouTubeEmbed/readme.txt

 [color=purple][b][size=12pt]Changelog[/size][/b][/color]

 [b]1.2.2 - April 05, 2015,[/b]
-- Improve handling of youtube thumbnails.
+- Improve handling of youtube thumbnails and overall JS improvements.
 - Add a setting to enable/disable the autoembed feature.
+This was suppose to be added a long time ago but dunno why I forgot to do it...
 - Missed to check the master setting.

 [b]1.2.1 - March 09, 2015,[/b]